uidaholib/spec-lumber/_posts/2019-11-11-logging-lessons---jammers.md

 date: 2019-11-11
 tags: ["logging"]
 subtitle:
-cover-image:
+cover-image: phs132
+cover-image-collection: phs
 categories: ["Logging Lessons"]
 author: Michelle A. Shannon
 ---

 Last week, we learned about using steam donkey engines to transport logs from the forest floor to a central staging area.
 This week, we’ll learn about a railroad staging area and the use of “jammers” or “loaders” to load logs onto railroad cars.

-{% include feature/digital-image.html collection="phs" id="132" %}
+{% include feature/digital-image.html collection="phs" objectid="phs132" %}

 “Logging jammers played an important role in the timber industry in North Idaho.
 One of the most efficient and economical methods of